No photo of Gaia Giampietro

 Miss

 My research interests lie in eyewitness testimony and identification, as well as within the area of deception detection.
-My PhD research explores the impact of altered face distinctiveness on eyewitness performance during forensic lineups, aiming to improve accuracy of eyewitness identification in real-world forensic contexts.
+My PhD research explores the impact of altered face distinctiveness on eyewitness performance within forensic lineups, aiming to improve accuracy of eyewitness identification in real-world forensic contexts.

-I am a Graduate Teaching Associate (GTA) in the Department of Psychology at Royal Holloway, University of London.
+I am a Teaching Associate in the Department of Psychology at Royal Holloway, University of London.
 I am currently part of the teaching team on the second year undegraduate Psychological Research Methods & Analysis course (PS2010).

 MSc Forensic Psychology (2019-2020), Distinction, Royal Holloway, University of London.